 Dr. Nicholson is an associate professor of nursing at Quinnipiac University.
 He teaches courses on community and public health nursing, post-master’s additional graduate clinical sessions, and special topics in advanced practice nursing.
 He holds his BS, MPH, and MS from the University of Connecticut, as well as his PhD from Yale.

-At the University of Connecticut, students are able to pursue a neonatal master’s degree in nursing (MSN) online.
-The program requires 44 credits of coursework in areas such as nursing science & patterns of knowing, statistical methods in nursing, nursing research in advanced practice, advanced pathophysiology across the lifespan, advanced neonatal embryology, and a number of others.
+The University of Connecticut offers an online MSN degree for students who already posses a bachelor of science in nursing.
+Students in this program specialize in neonatal nursing and must have a minimum of 2 years, full-time, RN-level practice experience that took place in a level 3 neonatal intensive care unit before beginning their clinical practice courses.
+Applications are accepted on a rolling basis, and the school offers three start dates during the year.
+The program is offered online, both part-time over 6-7 semesters, and full-time over 5 semesters.
+The MSN degree requires 44 credits of coursework in areas such as nursing science & patterns of knowing, statistical methods in nursing, nursing research in advanced practice, advanced pathophysiology across the lifespan, advanced neonatal embryology, and a number of others.
 Students must also complete several hands-on clinical trainings at approved preceptor sites close to their homes.
-The cost of the program is $750 per credit hour, or $33,000 for the entire program.
 All coursework is completed online, although students are required to visit the campus three times throughout the duration of the program: once for an orientation, and twice more for the school’s specialized simulation experiences.
 Please note that the school also has an online graduate certificate in holistic nursing.

-Graduate students in nursing at Sacred Heart University are able to pursue an MSN degree online.
+Sacred Heart University offers an online MSN degree with a specialization in family care.
+The online coursework is delivered asynchronously, meaning students have access to it whenever they need, offering a great deal of flexibility regarding their studies.
+The school offers three start dates throughout the year.
 Students may complete all of the coursework online, although three visits are required; one for an orientation visit, and two for competency evaluations.
 Students in this program can expect to take courses on the application of comprehensive health assessment methods; evidence-based practice for quality care; principles of healthcare research; and theory & professional roles for contemporary nursing practice, among others.
-Aspiring NPs may choose one of four specialty tracks, including family care, nursing management, nursing education, or clinical nurse leadership.
-It’s also important to note that this university recently began offering an online MSN-to-DNP program as well with an optional campus residency.
-For 2016-17, the online MSN-FNP program costs $670 per credit hour, and the DNP costs $920 per credit hour.
+Please note that due to a limited number of clinical placements available in Connecticut, and restrictions concerning New York, students in the MSN FNP program must find placements outside these states.

 As a final note, aspiring NPs in Connecticut should understand that the state boasts a full practice environment for nurse practitioners.
 This means that NPs in Connecticut are granted the legal authority to fulfill their professional duties in accordance with their level of education and credentialing.
 Specifically, NPs in Connecticut may: